Optimization for Microsoft Teams

 This example also uses the ALLUSERS=1 parameter.
 When you set this parameter, the Teams Machine-Wide Installer appears in Programs and Features in the Control Panel and in Apps & features in Windows Settings for all users of the computer.
 All users can then uninstall Teams if they have administrator credentials.
 It’s important to understand the difference between ALLUSERS=1 and ALLUSER=1.
 You can use the ALLUSERS=1 parameter in non-VDI and VDI environments.
 Use the ALLUSER=1 parameter only in VDI environments to specify a per-machine installation.

 You have Windows 10 dedicated persistent VDI environments.
-You want the Teams application to auto-update and would prefer Teams to install per-user under
+You want the Microsoft Teams application to auto-update and would prefer Microsoft Teams to install per-user under

 Appdata/Local, use the